 – Amos Lee, Let Your Little Light Shine

-I could keep going and going when it comes to music, and I may continue to add to this list anyway.
+I could keep going and going when it comes to introverted music and lyrics, but I may just continue to add to this list anyway.

 Music and its lyrics have a way of seeping inside us and sticking to our insides, only coming to the surface when we least expect it.

 I love that music has such a powerful effect on my emotions.
 It’s just another beautiful form of artwork for our minds.
 It’s a little like magic, the way music helps us transcend time and places -and we all need a little magic in our lives.

 Whatever it is, I feel it, I want it, I dance to it, and I am grateful for it.

 What are a few of your introvert song lyrics on repeat? 🙂